SAVED FOR GOOD WORKS (Part 2)

 As a member of the body of Christ on earth, you are expected to work or function effectively where God has divinely placed you, contributing to the growth and edification of the body (Eph.
 4:16).

-Paul encourages the believers to be a good and diligent steward of God’s resources in Romans 12:
+Paul encourages the believers to be a good, diligent, and faithful steward of God’s resources.

 6 Having then gifts differing according to the grace that is given to us, let us use them: if prophecy, let us prophesy in proportion to our faith;